smucclaw/documentation/docs/links-law-and-computer-science.rst

         Understand Computational Law and how L4 fits in.

+    .. grid-item-card:: Functionally Enhanced Flowcharts and Law
+        :link: returning-flowchart
+        :link-type: doc

+        Understand why the Law would benefit from enhanced flowcharts.

     .. grid-item-card:: L4, a DSL for law
         :link: returning-L4-and-law
         :link-type: doc

         Learn how L4 approaches problems in the Law.

-    .. grid-item-card:: Flowcharts and Software Engineering
-        :link: returning-flowchart
-        :link-type: doc

-        Understand why the Law would benefit from enhanced flowcharts.

 ..
     .. grid:: 2